fbaltoumas/RTK-PRED/README.md

  7. summary.txt: The final RTK-PRED output, containing a summary of all predictions. **This is the file you most likely want to open and parse**.

  The final output (`summary.txt`) of RTK-PRED is in the following format:

-#Your job ID is 1610962220.
-#You can use this ID to retrieve your results through the Retrieve Results page.
-#Note that results are deleted after 7 days.

     >> Query: sp|P00533|EGFR_HUMAN
     Classification: Receptor Tyrosine Kinase (RTK)